stanfordnlp/stanza/_pages/installation_download.md

 This will take care of all of the dependencies necessary to run StanfordNLP.
 The neural pipeline of StanfordNLP depends on PyTorch 1.0.0 or a later version with compatible APIs.

 **Note** StanfordNLP will not work with Python 3.5 or below.
-Please use Python 3.6 or above.
+Please use Python 3.6 or later.
+If you have Python 3.6 or later but are still running into issues like `OSError: [Errno 22] Invalid argument`, it's very likely that you are affected by a [known Python issue](https://bugs.python.org/issue24658), and we would recommend Python 3.6.8 or later and Python 3.7.2 or later.

 ### Quick Example